 How can you work on building loyalty and trust in your own relationship?
 Dr. Gottman offers these tips:

-1. It’s the “very small moments” that are important.
 Find little moments throughout the day to think about what it is you love, respect, and honor about your mate.
 Devote some effort to nurturing that way of thinking.
+Even the seemingly insignificant interactions you have and gestures you extend to your partner can make a big difference.

-2. Share those feelings with your partner!
 Take the opportunity to show your partner affection, and take advantage of sliding door moments.
 “Let them know how great they look this morning,” says Gottman.
-Express how much you appreciate the effort they put into running an errand for you, or something you love about them.
+Express how much you appreciate the effort they put into running an errand for you or something you love about them.
 “Cherishing becomes a ritual of connection in your relationship.”

-3. If you have doubts or concerns, bring them up!
 “Don’t avoid dealing with feeling lonely, or like you’re not as attractive to them as you used to be,” says Gottman.
 Talk about it so you can resolve the issues.
+It’s often the uncomfortable conversations that lead to bonding and attachment.

-4. Reframe.
 If you have a complaint about your partner, pause for a moment to think about where they might be coming from.
-If, say, they can get a little controlling, maybe it will help you to remember that they’re also very supportive and protective of you.
-If it’s a constant issue, then it’s something you need to talk about with them — maybe they don’t know they’re doing it.
+If they can get a little controlling, maybe it will help you to remember that they’re also very supportive and protective of you.
+If it’s a constant issue, then it’s something you need to talk about with them.
+Maybe they don’t know they’re doing it.